aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-xlsm/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSB to XLSM in Java Online for Free" %}}

-The following example demonstrates how to convert XLSB to XLSM document format in Java.
+The following example demonstrates how to convert XLSB to XLSM in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB file into XLSM format.
+Follow the easy steps to convert XLSB to XLSM.
 Upload your XLSB file, then simply save it as XLSM file.
 For both XLSB reading and XLSM writing you can use fully qualified filenames.
 The output XLSM content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}